sophiajt/june/README.md

 ## How to compile

-June currently provides some rudamentary support for building june projects.
+June currently provides some rudimentary support for building june projects.
 We don't yet support creating new june projects.
 June only supports binary projects at the moment, with a main.june file inside a `main` folder.
 The project root is marked by a `June.toml` file which is currently empty and unused, but will eventually contain metadata about the project including the output binary name.
 Inside of a properly setup june project one should be able to build by simply typing `june build`.
 Once the build step completes you should have a binary in `build/debug` called`main` which you can run manually.

 ```
 project_dir/